 Through the work of the Research Office, Redeemer supports faculty in their pursuit of research funding, which is an important part of a successful research program.
 Redeemer awards a variety of internal grants to support faculty research and encourages the pursuit of federal research funding through the Tri-Agencies (NSERC, SSHRC and CIHR).
-The Research Office also supports other avenues of external funding for faculty.
+The Research Office also supports faculty application to other funding agencies such as the Canada Council for the Arts and The Reid Trust.

 Faculty members will find application forms, policies, and other information on Redeemer’s internal Portal.
 For all other questions, please contact the Research Office.